<- array(1:20, c(4, 5))

 abind::abind()

-being too slow, or ruining the structure of recursive arrays?- that there is no built-in way to cast or pivot arrays?
+being too slow, or ruining the structure of recursive arrays?- that there is no array analogy to

 - that certain ‘Numpy’ operations have no equivalent operation in ?